 The EU's Radioactive Waste and Spent Fuel Management Directive requires that:

 - EU countries draw up national programmes for the disposal of nuclear waste.
-These programmes have to include plans for the construction of nuclear waste disposal facilities
+These programmes should include plans for the construction of nuclear waste disposal facilities

-- Relevant information on radioactive waste and spent fuel be made available to the public
+- Relevant information on radioactive waste and spent fuel is made available to the public

 - EU countries invite international peer reviews at least every ten years

-- the export of radioactive waste to countries outside the EU is allowed only under strict conditions
+- the export of radioactive waste to countries outside the EU be allowed only under strict conditions.